 As I mentioned earlier, I’m looking at it through the lens of median averages and in the same manner that your doctor will read out on baby’s weight.

-Weight to age averages
+Weight to age median number

 |Age||Baby Boys||Baby Girls|